DevilXD/TwitchDropsMiner/webui/README.md

   - `web-privkey.pem` — Web server's private key
   - `web-fullchain.pem` — Web server's certificate, bundled with any root and intermediate certificates

   If either file is missing, a self-signed certificate is automatically generated and written to those paths.
 Self-signed certs include `localhost` and `127.0.0.1` as Subject Alternative Names, plus the container hostname and its resolved IP when running in Docker with `--hostname`.
+Auto-generation requires `openssl` to be installed.

 ```bash
 WEBUI_HOST=127.0.0.1 WEBUI_PORT=8080 WEBUI_AUTH=1 SECURE_CONNECTION=1 python main_webui.py